Chicago’s homeless population increased threefold, a city snapshot shows, owing largely to migrants

 “One really positive thing that came out of the pandemic and all of the recovery funding is that we have demonstrated that when there is an infusion of resources, we have the tools through collaborative approaches, coordinated work and a focus on housing that we can end homelessness,” McCauley said.
 “So the solutions are there.”

+The sharp increase in Chicago’s unhoused population “definitely lends credence to the need for a solution like Bring Chicago Home — something that is at scale, that is permanent, that is long term,” Schenkelberg said, who added a review of the coalition’s strategy to find a revenue source, and whether it will take the shape of another ballot campaign, is still underway.
+“But we’re definitely not walking away from the fight.”

-In the wake of the defeat, the Johnson administration has moved forward with other proposals to try to increase the city’s affordable housing supply, including a $1.25 billion dollar bond plan that relies on the expiration of controversial tax increment financing districts and a plan to repurpose downtown office buildings into residential units.
-The administration also named its first Chief Homelessness Officer, a new position Johnson created.
+In the wake of the defeat, the Johnson administration has moved forward with other proposals to try to increase the city’s affordable housing supply, including a $1.25 billion bond plan that relies on the expiration of controversial tax increment financing districts and a plan to repurpose downtown office buildings into residential units.
+The administration also named its first chief homelessness officer, a new position Johnson created.

 The city also has plans in the works to create a unified shelter system that would serve everyone experiencing homelessness — rather than serving asylum-seekers and longtime residents through separate shelter systems.
 The system isn’t expected to launch until 2025 at the earliest, according to the report, and it remains to be seen if it will reach the scale the city achieved through its migrant shelter system.